jigius/acc-core-pdata-examples/README.md

 # acc-core-pdata-examples
-An trivial examples of using acc-core-pdata library
+Trivial examples of using acc-core-pdata library